visgl/deck.gl/docs/developer-guide/custom-layers/composite-layers.md

 ### Forwarding Properties

-There are a number of base `Layer` class props that are usually expected to propogate down to all sublayers, such as `pickable`, `visible`, `coordinateSystem` and `opacity`.
+There are a number of base `Layer` class props that are usually expected to propagate down to all sublayers, such as `pickable`, `visible`, `coordinateSystem` and `opacity`.
 It is desirable to just forward many of these props directly to the sublayers.

 There is a method `compositeLayer.getSubLayerProps` that handles a lot of these common compliance chore that were mentioned above.
 When calling it with a list of prop values that we care about, the list gets wrapped/populated with additional props that will help the sublayers align with deck.gl norms.